“We believe that men and women will be punished for their own sins, and not for Adam or Eve’s transgression.” -Second Article of Faith

 The human race is a race of fallen beings.
 While Adam and Eve were likely the first humans we are aware of the Lord introduced himself to, they were not the first people.
 They are the first parents of our salvation.
 Through them both spiritual life and death enter the world.
 They are the first man and woman we know that received and taught the Gospel to the world.
 It is because of Adam and Eve humans first learned that through Christ we may repent and return to our Heavenly Parents (2 Nephi 2: 18-25, OPV).

-“Even the righteousness of God which is by faith of Jesus Christ unto all and upon all them that believe: for there is no difference: For all have sinned, and come short of the glory of God; Being justified freely by his grace through the redemption that is in Christ Jesus.” – Paul (Romans 3: 22-24)
+“Even the righteousness of God which is by faith of Jesus Christ unto all and upon all them that believe: for there is no difference: For all have sinned, and come short of the glory of God; Being justified freely by his grace through the redemption that is in Christ Jesus.” -Romans 3:22-24)

 All mankind has sinned and fallen short of the Glory of God.
-It is not for us to judge others, but to love and accept our neighbors (Matthew 7: 1-5).
-Once a person accepts Jesus Christ as their personal Savior, they allow His Grace to grow within them.
+Sin is simply when we love ourselves more than we love God.
+Once a person accepts Jesus Christ as their personal Savior, they accept the doctrine of Christ.
+This means they allow His Grace to grow within them.
 Because of this, they reject sin and spiritual death.
 This leads us to desire baptism by water and fire.
-For those wishing to join an officially organized Latter Day Saint/Mormon denomination, requirements will very.
-The Sacraments of Baptism and the Gift of the Holy Ghost by the laying on of hands will not be rejected to anyone over the age of 8 years within the Fellowship.
+In the Fellowship of Christ we offer a nondenominational baptism and confirmation into the Church of Christ.

-“…the Lord God showeth us our weakness that we may know that it is by his grace, and his great condescensions unto the children of men, that we have power to do these things.” – Jacob (Jacob 3:8 RAV, 4: 7, OPV)
+“…the Lord God showeth us our weakness that we may know that it is by his grace, and his great condescensions unto the children of men, that we have power to do these things.” -Jacob 3:8 RAV, 4:7 OPV

 All of the Law and the Prophets rest on these (Matthew 22: 35-40).
 We cannot love the Lord if we do not know Jesus Christ.
 We cannot love our neighbors until we see them as the Lord sees them – as family.
 We can only do this through our relationship with the Holy Spirit.